 An experienced Actuary salary (10 to 19 years of experience): AU$118,704 in a year.

-Actuarial science is among the highly challenging and rewarding careers throughout the globe.
+Actuarial science is among the most highly challenging and rewarding careers globally.
 Becoming an Actuary requires several years of learning.
-However, the effort you put in will be well worth it in the end.
+However, the effort you put in will be well worth it.

 Aspiring actuaries should know that actuarial science qualifications open the doorway to career opportunities in the finance, banking, and mathematics industries.